Fall Fishing

 Fall Fishing for Muskie (Musky, Muskellunge)

-In Ontario, the prime muskie season is Labour Day to snowfall.
-These fish are trying to fatten up for the winter and are eating voraciously during this time.
+In Ontario, the best fishing of the year for muskie season is Labour Day to snowfall.
+These fish are trying to fatten up for the winter and are on a feeding frenzy during this time.
 It is particularly true (at least in my area) when the water starts hitting 15 degrees Celsius.
 It almost activates them.
-Muskies will come out more and raid weed beds, shoals and shallows for food.
+Muskies will come out more and raid weed beds, shoals and shallow water for schools of baitfish.

 The way I was taught Muskie fishing by my grandfather was to move around islands, shoals and rocks.
 You then toss the largest surface plug you could find.
 Cast your fishing lure and work with a jerk and rest motion, cranking the reel in between to take up the slack in the fishing line.
 We used to use a 6″ plug, which, in hindsight, is pretty small.
 You’ll see a photo of an 8″ below.
-The most common lure for muskies is a big bucktail – start with a black one with a gold or silver spinner.
+The most common lure for muskies is big baits like the Bucktail – start with a black one with a gold or silver spinner.

 Muskie Lure - Essential Tips for Fall Fishing